nextflow-io/training/docs/basic_training/config.md

 !!! exercise

-    Save the first snippet as `nextflow.config` and the second one as `params.nf`.
+    Save the first snippet above (Config file) as `nextflow.config` and the second one as `params.nf`.
 Then run:

     ```bash
     nextflow run params.nf